Tigilau Ness

-Tigilau Ness (born May 19 1955) is a Niuean New Zealand activist and reggae artist, and performs as Unity Pacific.
+Tigilau Ness (born 19 May 1955) is a Niuean New Zealand activist and reggae artist, and performs as Unity Pacific.

 Ness is a political activist and first generation Pacific Island New Zealander.

 Lifetime achievement award

 In May 2009, Ness was presented with a Lifetime Achievement Award at the fifth Pacific Music Awards in Auckland, New Zealand in recognition of more than 30 years in the music industry.

 Background

 After being expelled from Mt Albert Grammar in 1971 for refusing to cut his afro, he was involved in founding the Polynesian Panthers, a Polynesian rights group modelled after the Black Panthers.

 He was active in opposing apartheid and the 1981 Springbok Tour.
 He was arrested during a protest march and spent nine months in Mount Eden Prison.
 Ness also took part in Māori land protests including the occupation of Bastion Point.
-He converted to Rastafarianism during this period.
+He converted to Rastafari during this period.

 A veteran musician, Ness was one of the founders of the reggae group the Twelve Tribes of Israel in the 1970s, and started a band called Unity in 1975.
 He also worked with the band Herbs.
 He formed the Unity Reggae Band in 1985, but did not release an album until 2003.
 His struggles against injustice and problems faced growing up in New Zealand, featured on his album From Street to Sky.
 A documentary of the same name about Ness was released in 2008.

 Ness is the father of hip hop musician Che Fu (Che Ness), and often performs as a member of Che's band The Krates.